-Exercised-induced asthma is a narrowing of the airways in the lungs triggered by strenuous exercise.
-It causes shortness of breath, wheezing, coughing and other symptoms during or after exercise.
+Exercise-induced asthma is a narrowing of the airways in the lungs triggered by strenuous exercise.
+It causes shortness of breath, wheezing, coughing, and other symptoms during or after exercise.

 The preferred term for this condition is exercise-induced bronchoconstriction (brong-koh-kun-STRIK-shun).
 This term is more accurate because the exercise induces narrowing of airways (bronchoconstriction) but isn't a root cause of asthma.
-Among people with asthma, exercise is likely just one of several factors that may trigger breathing difficulties.
+Among people with asthma, exercise is likely just one of several factors that can trigger breathing difficulties.

-Most people with exercise-induced bronchoconstriction can continue to exercise and remain active by treating the symptoms with common asthma medications and taking preventive measures.
+Most people with exercise-induced bronchoconstriction can continue to exercise and remain active by treating the symptoms with asthma medications and taking preventive measures.

-Signs and symptoms of exercise-induced bronchoconstriction may begin during or soon after exercise.
-These symptoms may last for 60 minutes or longer if left untreated.
-The signs and symptoms may include:
+Signs and symptoms of exercise-induced bronchoconstriction usually begin during or soon after exercise.
+These symptoms can last for 60 minutes or longer if untreated.
+The signs and symptoms can include:

-Shortness of breath
+- Shortness of breath

-Chest tightness or pain
+- Chest tightness or pain

-Fatigue during exercise
+- Fatigue during exercise

-Poorer than expected athletic performance
+- Poorer than expected athletic performance

-Avoidance of activity (a sign primarily among young children)
+- Avoidance of activity (a sign primarily among young children)

 When to see a doctor

-See your doctor if you experience any signs or symptoms of exercise-induced bronchoconstriction.
+See your doctor if you have signs or symptoms of exercise-induced bronchoconstriction.
 A number of conditions can cause similar symptoms, making it important to get a prompt and accurate diagnosis.

-Get emergency medical treatment if symptoms are getting worse, such as:
+Get emergency medical treatment if you have:

-Shortness of breath or wheezing that is quickly increasing, making it a struggle to breathe
+- Shortness of breath or wheezing that is quickly increasing, making it a struggle to breathe

-No improvement even after using a prescription inhaler for asthma attacks
+- No improvement even after using a prescription inhaler for asthma attacks

 It's not clear what causes exercise-induced bronchoconstriction.
 There may be more than one biological process involved.
-People with exercise-induced bronchoconstriction have inflammation and may have excess mucus production after strenuous exercise.
+People with exercise-induced bronchoconstriction have inflammation and might produce excess mucus after hard exercise.

 Exercise-induced bronchoconstriction is more likely to occur in:

-People with asthma.
-About 90 percent of people with asthma have exercise-induced bronchoconstriction.
+- People with asthma.
+About 90% of people with asthma have exercise-induced bronchoconstriction.
 However, the condition can occur in people without asthma too.

-Chlorine in swimming pools
+- Chlorine in swimming pools

-Activities with extended periods of deep breathing, such as long-distance running, swimming or soccer
+- Activities with extended periods of deep breathing, such as long-distance running, swimming or soccer

 - Serious or life-threatening breathing difficulties, particularly among people with poorly managed asthma

 Test of normal lung function